 Also, he practised at the European Court of Justice, and clerked for the Appeals Chamber of the Special Court for Sierra Leone, drafting historic decisions including Fofana—Illegal Delegation of Powers by UN and Norman—Child Recruitment.

 Dr Kukovec wrote his dissertation at Harvard under the supervision of Duncan Kennedy, Gráinne de Búrca, and Mark Tushnet.
 His dissertation developed a new framework for understanding the European Union, which suggested new tools for addressing global hierarchies and inequality.
 He proposed that the dominant relationship within the Union is between the core and the periphery, categories defined by a privilege to harm, rather than by an interplay of protectionism and autonomy or by constitutionalism.
 His dissertation identified a new economic doctrine for the European Union’s internal market – goods dumping.
 As part of the project, he developed a constructivist theory of justice, arguing that injustice is being continually constructed anew and that law should be understood as a hierarchical struggle.

 Beside extensive publication record in the field of European Union law, competition law, and international trade, he is also writing in the field of legal theory and public international law.
-His work has been published by the European Law Journal, Michigan Journal of International Law, Columbia Journal of European Law, and other law reviews as well as by numerous peer-reviewed publications.
+His work has been published by the European Law Journal, Michigan Journal of International Law, Columbia Journal of European Law, Harvard Journal of International Law, and other law reviews as well as by numerous peer-reviewed publications.
 His research can be found at SSRN and academia.